-Spin Classes while Pregnant: 8 Safety Tips
+Spin Classes while Pregnant: 8 MUST Know Safety Tips

 Spin Classes when Pregnant

 There are a number of benefits for participating in a spin class at your local gym.
-There are some precautions you need to take when pregnant to ensure that you are maximising the benefits and ensuring you are exercising in a safe manner.
+There are some precautions you need to take when pregnant to ensure that you are maximizing the benefits and ensuring you are exercising in a safe manner.

 Spin classes are a better alternative to cycling when pregnant as you start to lose your balance more so cycling can become dangerous.